 SPICE performs a nested DC sweep, which provides a way to simulate the DC behavior of a circuit with two inputs.
 It resembles a nested pair of FOR loops in a computer program in that both of the loops have a starting value for the voltage, an increment, and an ending value for the voltage.
 For each voltage value in the outer loop, the inner loop simulates the behavior of the circuit by stepping through its range of voltages.
-Specifically, the starting value for voltage is -4 volt, the step size is 0.2 volt, and the ending value is +4 volt.
+Specifically, the starting value for voltage is -4 volts, the step size is 0.2 volts, and the ending value is +4 volts.
 These values correspond to the dimensions of the robot's world of 64 square meters extending 4 meters in each of the four directions from the origin of a coordinate system (i.e., 1 volt equals 1 meter).
 For details, see Koza, Bennett, Keane, and Andre 1997.

-4.4.5 60 dB Amplifier
+4.4.6.
+Fitness Measure for the 60 dB Amplifier